vouch/vouch-proxy/README.md

   * be sure to direct the callback URL to the `/auth` endpoint
 * configure Nginx...

-The following nginx config assumes..
+The following Nginx config assumes..

-* nginx, vouch.yourdomain.com and dev.yourdomain.com are running on the same server
+* Nginx, `vouch.yourdomain.com` and `dev.yourdomain.com` are running on the same server
-* you are running both domains behind https and have valid certs for both (if not, change to `listen 80`)
+* both domains are served as `https` and have valid certs (if not, change to `listen 80`)

 ```{.nginxconf}
 server {